Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Our Method

 \subsection{Multimodal Hallucination-Aware DPO}

 We formulate the elimination of hallucinations as a preference selection problem, where, in conjunction with a style-consistent dataset, preference learning is conducted.
 This encourages the model to favor non-hallucinatory positive response $y_{pos}$ and reject hallucinatory negative response $y_{neg}$.
-Building upon the foundation of DPO~\cite{DBLP:journals/corr/abs-2305-18290}, we extend DPO into a multimodal version, HA-DPO, which ensures that the optimized multimodal models exhibit a preference for non-hallucinatory outputs.

 During the human-preference learning stage, a reward model, denoted as $\hat{r}$, is trained to ensure the model's propensity for outputting non-hallucinated responses $y_{pos}$ and rejecting hallucinated responses $y_{neg}$.
 This reward model is capable of assigning scores to different responses $y$, thereby accurately reflecting human preferences.
 Once the reward model $r$ is obtained, it is used to provide feedback for guiding an additional fine-tuning phase, which learns a policy model $\pi_{\theta}$ guided by human preference.

-Building upon the DPO framework, HA-DPO circumvents the need for implicit reward model learning and directly optimizes the policy model $\pi_{ref}$ as follows: In Eq.~\ref{eq1}, $x_T$ and $x_I$ denote the text and image prompts input to the model, respectively, and $[ ]$ symbolizes feature concatenation.
-The symbols $\pi_{ref}$ and $\pi_{\theta}$ represent the reference and policy models, respectively. $D$ denotes the style-consistent hallucination dataset.
-This objective simultaneously learns the reward and policy models, biasing the reward model towards the selection of the positive response $y_{pos}$ and the rejection of the negative response $y_{neg}$.
+Building on the DPO framework, HA-DPO avoids the need for implicit reward model learning, instead directly optimizing the policy model $\pi_{ref}$ as follows:

-The training objective in Eq.~\ref{eq1} obviates the need for explicit reward model learning and instead directly optimizes the policy model.
-The reward model is implicitly represented by $r$ and is given by: Eq.~\ref{eq2} is the implicit reward model representation.
-Objective~\ref{eq1} maximizes the reward margin $\hat{r} (x_T,x_I,y_{pos}) - \hat{r} (x_T,x_I,y_{neg})$ between the positive non-hallucinated sample $y_{pos}$ and the negative hallucinated sample $y_{neg}$.
-Furthermore, it increases the log-likelihood of the positive non-hallucinated sample $y_{pos}$ and decreases that of the negative hallucinated sample $y_{neg}$, thereby guiding the model to favor non-hallucinated samples over hallucinated ones.